 Studying Success: How RFD Became the Fastest-Growing Cargo Airport in the World

-In late 2020, our friends at Chicago/Rockford International Airport (RFD) came to GrahamSpencer to request a follow-up to 2018’s exceedingly effective video on RFD’s outstanding cargo capabilities and logistical advantages.
-In the midst of the global COVID-19 pandemic, we eagerly dug into the project, exploring what had changed since we last documented the airports growth about several years prior.
+In late 2020, our friends at Chicago/Rockford International Airport (RFD) asked GrahamSpencer for a follow-up to 2018’s successful video on RFD’s outstanding cargo capabilities and logistical advantages.
+In the midst of the global COVID-19 pandemic, we eagerly dug into the project, exploring what had changed since we last documented the airport’s growth.

 Nothing about RFD’s advantages had diminished: they still boasted independent airspace, ease of access to runways, ramps and highways leading north, south east and west – and an institutional focus on helping business customers succeed.
 For years, RFD officials had been telling the air cargo industry that a shift away from large, crowded passenger hubs toward smaller, more convenient regional airports like RFD was inevitable.
 Through tenacious promotion and salesmanship, RFD leadership rode the forefront of that wave, increasing air cargo from 1.4 billion pounds of landed weight in 2017 to 2.3 billion pounds in 2019, making RFD the fastest growing cargo airport in the world.